 To recognize where our soul’s growth ranks is easy.
 Ask yourself how do you respond to change?
 Do you become bitter?
 Do you hate?
 Do you conspire to hurt those whom you feel hurt you?
 If you do, then you need to work on that because you are shaking any responsibility and that isn’t helpful.
 If on the other hand you are respectful and wish for the person that left your life to find happiness, then you are a mature soul.
 Saying you wish the best for the other person isn’t enough, if you are only saying it to others but your actions towards the person that left are those of revenge; you need to learn to be congruent.

 4.-It is best to be the enemy of a good person, than the friend of a bad one.

 This is pretty much how I was raised.
 I was told “It is better to have an enemy you can respect, than to have a friend who is a backstabber”.

-Many of us think that friendship have a price.
-We hide behind the word loyalty.
-Loyalty represents something beautiful, a great ideal.
+Many of us think friendship has a price.
+We hide behind the word loyalty; loyalty represents something beautiful, a great ideal.
 To stand behind or stand by someone whom you consider a friend but hurts others is wrong.
 It is a sign that you may fear solitude.
 To turn a blind eye is wrong.
 No one has the right to be going around invading, bullying or disturbing the privacy and the life of others.

 5.-If there were no common people; then there would not be extraordinary people.

 This proverb challenges us to be exceptional.
 To go against the norm.
-It is those who the world consider challenging, difficult, opinionated, who really changed this world for the best.
-To not rock the boat may get you popularity or to feel you are accepted but are you really?.
+It is those whom the world considers challenging, difficult, opinionated, who really changed this world for the best.
+To not rock the boat may get you popularity or to feel you are accepted but are you really?

 6.-If you want to reach high, build a ladder.